What to do in the event of a bereavement?

 - Get the Medical Certificate of Cause of Death signed by a doctor.

 - Tell the doctor that you are Jewish.
-You must do this immediately, as burial has to take place within 24 hours.
+You must do this immediately, as burial should take place within 24 hours.

 - Phone the Local Registrar in the area where the death occurred.
 Not where the deceased lived.
 For Bromley this is 020 8313 4666.

-- Tell the registrar you are Jewish, and need a death certificate immediately as burial has to take place within 24 hours.
+- Tell the registrar you are Jewish, and need a death certificate immediately as burial should take place within 24 hours.

 - Book an appointment to see them for a time as soon as possible after you believe you will have possession of the Medical Certificate.